CartoDB/search-srv/README.md

 ```

 Certain plugins may require parameters to be passed along in the request.
 For example, the `Postgres` plugin requires a username.
-In order to send parameters to a service, we need to know what the service has been named in Tiresias' configuration.
+In order to send parameters to a service, we need to know what the service has been named in Search-srv's configuration.
 Assuming there is a `Postgres` service named "pg-prod" and we want to provide the username argument "john", we could do the following:
 ```
 {